Samagra-Development/user-service/docs/user service/developer-docs.md

 ### 📄 Contribution Guidelines

-If you are a new developer looking to contribute something to Templater, please take a look and see if there's anything that you'd like to work on in the [issue tracker](https://github.com/Samarth-HP/esamwad-user-service/issues).
+If you are a new developer looking to contribute something to User service, please take a look and see if there's anything that you'd like to work on in the [issue tracker](https://github.com/Samarth-HP/esamwad-user-service/issues).

 The "Good First Issue" label has been added to any tasks that seem like a good way to get started working with the codebase.